tapasvimoturu/marketplaceapi/README.md

 2)Could have added authentication and  authorization to API , but due to time constraint keeping it in notes

 User Entity with user related attributes and roles.

+I have spent nearly  5 hours on this exercise after setting up the environment.

+Exercise Difficulty: Easy, Moderate, Difficult, Very Difficult--Easy

+How did you feel about the exercise itself?
+(1 lowest, 10 highest—awesome way to assess coding ability)

+   Its a very nice way to assess not only coding ability but also design, thought process and problem solving ability of a      candidate--8

+How do you feel about coding an exercise as a step in the interview process?
+(1 lowest, 10 highest—awesome way to assess coding ability)

+    I felt it exciting as you are solving a real world problem than some basic coidng/algorithms-- 8

+What would you change in the exercise and/or process?

+    I think its nice and also good to check candidates response with limited information